Once (film): Soundtrack

 The soundtrack album was released on 22 May 2007 in the United States and four days later in Ireland.

-A collector's edition of the soundtrack was released on 4 December 2007 in the U.S. with additional songs and a bonus DVD featuring live performances and interviews about the film.
+A collector's edition of the soundtrack was released on 4 December 2007 in the US with additional songs and a bonus DVD featuring live performances and interviews about the film.
 The additional songs were two previously unreleased Van Morrison covers: Hansard's "And the Healing Has Begun," and Hansard and Irglová's "Into the Mystic."

 Different versions of several of the soundtrack's songs previously were released on The Frames' album The Cost and on Hansard and Irglová's The Swell Season, both released in 2006.
 An early version of the final track, "Say It to Me Now," originally appeared on The Frames' 1995 album Fitzcarraldo.
 "All the Way Down" first appeared on the self-titled album from musician collective The Cake Sale, with Gemma Hayes providing vocals.
 The song "Gold" was written by Irish singer-songwriter Fergus O'Farrell and performed by Interference.

-The soundtrack album reached #20 on the Irish Albums Chart in its first week, peaking at #15 a few weeks later.
-Following the Oscar win, the album reached the top of the chart, while "Falling Slowly" reached a new peak of #2.
+The soundtrack album reached No. 20 on the Irish Albums Chart in its first week, peaking at No. 15 a few weeks later.
+Following the Oscar win, the album reached the top of the chart, while "Falling Slowly" reached a new peak of No. 2.

 As of 11 July 2007, the album had sold 54,753 copies in the United States.
-The album reached #27 on the Billboard 200 and also reached #2 on the Soundtracks Chart and #4 on the Independent Chart.
+The album reached No. 27 on the Billboard 200 and also reached No. 2 on the Soundtracks Chart and No. 4 on the Independent Chart.